The Atheist Bible, CC-BY Fabian M. Suchanek

 Science and Logic

-Science is the key to understanding the physical world, and hence all children should know its fundamentals.
-As The Economist has argued, the question is not whether someone who is studying physics understands it, it is whether someone who is not does12.
+Science is the key to understanding the physical world and, hence, all children should know its fundamentals.
+As The Economist has argued, the question is not whether someone who is studying physics understands it but whether someone who is not does12.
 Children should not just learn the sciences, they should also learn to master the scientific principles: validation by experiment, abandonment of wrong theories, and distinguishing hypotheses from validated theories.
 In the same spirit, children should learn about logic, logical reasoning, and the principle of falsifiability.
 They should also master debating techniques and the identification of fallacious arguments, which will help them avoid falling prey to malicious ideologies (religious or otherwise).

 Societal Values such as Human Rights, Freedom of Speech, Democracy, Rule of Law, and Respect for Nature

-In a Humanist view, these principles are essential to guaranteeing a free and egalitarian society.
+In a Humanist view, human rights, freedom of speech, democracy, and the rule of law are essential principles to guaranteeing a free and egalitarian society.
 Children should thus learn about their history and functioning.
 However, these principles should not be taught as absolutes.
 Children have to learn to question, criticize, and improve them.
-Most notably, it has become more and more evident that the wellbeing of our societies is intrinsically linked to the stability of our natural environment.
-For this reason, children should learn also about our responsibility towards nature, non-human life, and our planet.
+In addition, children should learn about our responsibility towards nature, nonhuman life, and our planet.

 Tools for a Healthy and Social life

 Children should also learn how to take care of themselves.
 They should know about healthy eating habits, the components of a long life, basic security precautions (in traffic, when traveling, or in emergency situations), and the most important medical concepts.
-They should also know how to cultivate their relationship with others: They should learn respect for other people, the ability to conciliate disputes peacefully, and basic knowledge of the principles of law.
+They should also know how to cultivate their relationship with others by learning respect for other people, the ability to conciliate disputes peacefully, and basic knowledge of the principles of law.

 The “Four Cs”